How do I get ING's additional Savings Maximiser variable rate?

 The ING Orange Everyday account can be the account where you put your hard-earned money, like your salary or other sources of regular income.
 You are able to access and move your money via:

-What happens when my Visa Debit Card expires?
+What happens when my Debit or Credit Card expires?

-Your debit or Credit card is only valid during the period stated on the card and cannot be used after this date.
+Your Debit or Credit card is only valid during the period stated on the card and cannot be used after this date.
 The card will expire at the end of the month in the expiry date.
-For example, if the expiry date is 12/23 the card will expire at the end of December 2023.
+Therefore if the expiry date is 12/26 the card will expire at the end of December 2026.

-We will automatically issue you with a new debit or Credit card before the expiry date.
+We will automatically issue you with a new Debit or Credit card before the expiry date.
 These cards will be sent the month prior to expiry and can take up to ten business days to be received.
+Your replacement Visa card will be sent to the mailing address on your profile, so please ensure that your details are up to date.
+You can update your mailing address via the ING app.

 When can I access money from a cheque?